Lisa Harper

 Lisa Harper (born 1963) is a Christian author, bible educator, and speaker.
 She has written books and bible education study curricula, organized Christian women's conferences, and since 2022 hosted the podcast Back Porch Theology.

 Early life and education

 Harper is a native of Central Florida.
-She earned a Master of Theological Studies from Covenant Seminary and has completed doctoral studies at Denver Seminary, and as of 2025 was working on her thesis.
+She earned a Master of Theological Studies from Covenant Seminary and a Doctor of Ministry from Denver Seminary.

 Career

 Harper served six years as the director of Women's Outreach at Focus on the Family, where she developed the "Renewing the Heart" conferences attended by 150,000-200,000 women in the late 1990s.
 She speaks at large multi-denominational events and at churches all over the world.
 Through biblical teachings and workshops, she reassures women that they are not alone and provides a safe space for them to be open about their struggles balancing their daily and spiritual lives.

 For ten years, she toured with "Women of Faith," sharing messages of God's unconditional love with over a million women.
 Throughout her ministry, she recognized the need for women of all ages to be encouraged, strengthened in their faith, and to receive a clear presentation of the Gospel of Jesus Christ.
 She was executive producer on Renewing the Heart Live Albums which generated several No. 1 Christian radio singles and has made appearances on the Trinity Broadcasting Network.

 She has produced Bible study video curriculums which provide historical background and utilize pop-culture references to help people connect with biblical stories and figures.
 Examples of these include ones for Hebrews, Old Testament Minor Prophets, the Song of Solomon and Job.
 She has also authored books which have been described as spiritually introspective life-lessons, using humor, personal anecdotes, and her storytelling ability to encourage readers to seek an intimate connection with God.
 Her podcast ‘’Back Porch Theology’’ was nominated for three consecutive years for the K-Love Podcast of the Year Fan Award.
 Harper hosts the podcast with actress and author Allison Allen and Denver Seminary Professor Jim Howard.